hylasD/MATLAB_version_tSpace/README.md

 Parameters needed for tSpace:

 K	is an integer specifying the K-nearest-neighbors

-L	is an integer specifying the random L out of K-nearest-neighbors, L < K, usually K = (4*L)/3 distance metric numer of graphs to calculate an integer specifying how many L-K-NN graphs will be used for final trajectory calculation an integer indicating number of trajectories to calculate an integer indicating how many waypoints to use for trajectory refinement
+L	is an integer specifying the random L out of K-nearest-neighbors, L < K, usually K = (4*L)/3

+distance metric

+numer of graphs to calculate

+an integer specifying how many L-K-NN graphs will be used for final trajectory calculation

+an integer indicating number of trajectories to calculate

+an integer indicating how many waypoints to use for trajectory refinement

-# soon more details how to use the algorithm
+Soon more details how to use the algorithm